-Arm Compiler 6 does not support the half-precision floating-point intrinsics in AArch32 state.
-However, in AArch32, you can use the Float16 data type, or use the Armv8.2 half-precision floating-point instructions in armclang inline or integrated assembly.
+Arm Compiler 6 does not support the Armv8.2-A half-precision floating-point scalar intrinsics in AArch32 state.

+If you want to use the Armv8.2-A half-precision floating-point scalar instructions in AArch32 state, you must either:

+- Use the \Float16 data type in your C or C++ source code. - Use the armclang inline assembly or integrated assembler for instructions that cannot be generated from the source code.

+1.45 -march on page 1-75

+1.51 -mcpu on page 1-87

+Related information

-1.44 -march on page 1-73 1.48 -mcpu on page 1-81 Related information Using Assembly and Intrinsics in C or C++ Code C language extensions List of intrinsics Arm C Language Extensions
+Using Assembly and Intrinsics in C or C++ Code

+C language extensions

+List of intrinsics

+Arm C Language Extensions

-6.7 Library support for Float16 data type
+6.7 Library support for \Float16 data type

-The C standard library in Arm Compiler 6 does not support the Float16 data type.
+The C standard library in Arm Compiler 6 does not support the \Float16 data type.

-If you want to use any of the functions from the C standard library on the Float16 data type, then you must manually cast the Float16 value to a single-precision, or double-precision value, and then use the appropriate library function.
+If you want to use any of the functions from the C standard library on the \Float16 data type, then you must manually cast the \Float16 value to a single-precision, or double-precision value, and then use the appropriate library function.

-Also, the library function printf does not have a string format specifier for the Float16 data type.
-Therefore an explicit cast is required for the Float16 data type.
-The following example casts the Float16 value to a double for use in the printf function.
+Also, the library function printf does not have a string format specifier for the \Float16 data type.
+Therefore an explicit cast is required for the \Float16 data type.
+The following example casts the \Float16 value to a double for use in the printf function.